Google スプレッドシートとTrelloの連携イメージ

 If "Test Successful" is displayed, it is complete.
 Click Save.

-Step 4: Create a Card in Trello and Set Up to Add to Google Sheets
+Step 4: Set to Create a Card in Trello and Append to Google Sheets

 Click "Create a new card" on the Trello icon.